freeatnet/tootsie/README.md

 Running
 -------

-First, create a YAML configuration file and put it in `config/tootsie.conf` (for example):
+First, create a YAML configuration file and put it in `config/tootsie.conf`:

-    queue:
-      queue: tootsie
     aws_access_key_id: <your Amazon key>
     aws_secret_access_key: <your Amazon secret>
-    pid_path: <where to write pid file>
-    log_path: <where to write log file>
-    worker_count: <number of workers>

 Start the job manager with: